The Power BI service, gateway connection

 Data source setup and permissions

-Data sources can be setup in Power BI service that rely on this data source.
-When reports are published that reference those data sources, Power BI service will be able to securely reach back into your network for fresh data.
+Data sources can be set up in Power BI service that rely on the on-premise remote data sources.
+When reports are published that reference on-premise data sources, Power BI service will be able to securely reach back into your network for fresh data.

 After navigating to the Manage gateways page in Power BI service, you will see a list of your installed clusters.
 You can then add data sources to each gateway cluster, supplying the data source type and authentication information.
 The Users tab allows for specific users or security groups to be granted access to the data source for their published reports.